aces/Loris/modules/api/docs/LorisRESTAPI_v0.0.4-dev.md

 API.

-It will return a 200 OK on success, a 404 if the candidate does not exist, and a 400 Bad Request if the CandID is invalid (not a 6 digit integer).
-The same is true of all of the API hierarchy under /candidates/$CandID.
+It will return a 200 OK on success, a 404 if the candidate does not exist, and a 400 Bad Request if the CandID or PSCID is invalid or there are multiple entries in the database with the same PSCID.
+The same is true of all of the API hierarchy under /candidates/$CandID (which may all use PSCID in place of CandID, as long as there is a single unique PSCID with that identifier in the database.)

 ### 3.2 Getting Candidate visit data